xemantic/xemantic.com/ai/workshops/slides/index.md

 ---
 ### Are robots gonna steal our job?

-It's a very complex topic, noone can tell, but most likely **the opposite will happen**.
+It's a very complex topic, no one can tell, but most likely **the opposite will happen**.

 For sure, we need to adapt, and we need to adapt extremely fast.